hyperledger/iroha/client_cli/pytests/README.md

 The Iroha 2 Test Model consists of several test categories that cover different aspects of the Iroha 2 blockchain platform.\
 The test model has the following structure:

-- **Configurations**: Test configurations for the Iroha 2 platform.

----

-- **Accounts**: Test cases for account-related operations, such as account registration, key management, and metadata manipulation.
-- **Assets**: Test cases for asset-related operations, including asset creation, minting, burning, transferring, and managing asset definitions and metadata.
-- **Atomicity**: Test cases for transaction atomicity, including multiple instructions within a single transaction, paired instructions, and invalid instructions.
-- **Domains**: Test cases for domain-related operations, such as registering and unregistering domains.
-- **Roles**: Test cases for roles management.

----
-ALT:
 - **Accounts**: Test cases for account-related operations:
 	- `test_accounts_query_filters.py` — various accounts-related filter queries.
 	- `test_register_accounts.py` — account registration.